French Development Agency: History

 AFD's origins go back to the Caisse Centrale de la France Libre (CCFL), created by Charles de Gaulle on 2 December 1941 and successively renamed the Caisse Centrale de la France d'Outre-Mer (CCFOM) in February 1944 and the Caisse Centrale de Coopération Économique (CCCE) in 1958.
 By 1967, the CCCE had lost all the money-issuing duties that had been at the origin of the CCFL, but had expanded the development financing that the CCFOM had acquired in 1944.

 In 1992, the CCCE was renamed the Caisse Française de Développement.
 With the reform of French development cooperation in 1998, the CFD became Agence Française de Développement.

 In addition to a marked increase in its financing, between 2001 and 2010, there was a diversification in the financial instruments used by AFD: grants, of course, but also highly “concessional” loans or loans without interest subsidies, investment funds, guarantee funds and partnerships.
 AFD can provide loan recipients with liquidity to finance, at attractive rates – due to the AAA rating, the highest for long-term issuances, given to AFD by the international rating agencies –, their investment policies or programs when markets are unable to meet their needs.

 In 2013, Anne Paugam took over from Dov Zerah as CEO.
 She is the first woman to head AFD.

 In 2014, The Act on Development and International Solidarity recognized the importance of the work conducted by AFD towards France's international commitments.

 In 2015, Gaël Giraud became AFD's Chief Economist.
 In 2016, Rémy Rioux took over as CEO from Anne Paugam.
 A new French law enacted in 2021 established the AFD Group, bringing together Proparco, Expertise France, and AFD.

+In May 2026, Christophe Lecourtier, has been officially appointed as Chief Executive Officer of Agence Française de Développement (AFD).